 For example, let’s say there was a spike in traffic for just one day.
 You had checked with your team members and used a number of different tools, but there’s just no real reason why traffic did what it did.

 Or there is a reason, but you’ve already invested a lot of time in trying to uncover it.
 Depending on what happened, I will usually move on and keep an eye out for traffic going forward.
 Sometimes the answer comes in the following report.

 - Insights can usually only be derived if there is a good sample size of data.
 Sites with no traffic are harder to interpret.

 I can usually only derive good insights if there is a good sample size of data.
 For example, if your website is generating about 50 visits a month, it’s a small number where I might not suggest any significant changes on the site.
 Wait a few months for more site visits before crafting next steps.

 - Sometimes, there might not be a next step based on the data.
 An example would be if traffic remains flat month over month.

 There are times when some of the data doesn’t suggest next steps.
-This can happen when there are no changes made to the website, no seasonality, no core or major algorithm update, no campaign launch, and etc. Traffic may have just remained flat.
-Data may not suggest a deep dive investigation.
+This can happen when there are no changes made to the website, no seasonality, no core or major algorithm update, no campaign launch, etc. Traffic may have just remained flat.
+Data may not suggest a deep-dive investigation.
 And that’s ok.